Waterfront Access Points

 Waterfront Access points – places where you can access the edge and see the water though not necessarily see a boat or get on a boat or touch the water itself.

 Columbia Street Esplanade called “long dock” by the old timers.
 This runs from behind/east of IKEA down a long straight-away and takes a bend right/west.
-Fishing is allowed after the road takes that bend.
+Fishing is allowed after the point where the road takes a bend.
 Amenities: benches and garbage cans, views.

 IKEA created an Erie Basin Park that runs east to west from Columbia Street to Dwight Street.
 Amenities: looming shipyard gantry cranes lit at night, open spaces and private nooks, diverse seating, inland and waterside lawns, piers, a fishing pier, maritime relics and signs explaining the famous Todd Shipyard that was on this site.